What Is Coliving in Japan? Share House, Community, and Remote Work (2026 Guide)

 - internet included (still verify upload speed if you work online),

-- cleaning of common areas on a schedule (confirm scope),
+- scheduled common-area cleaning (confirm scope),

 - international residents in properties aimed at global audiences.